 Many trading platforms offer software that can execute trades on an account that holds fictitious funds.
 A trader needs to prove themselves profitable with fake money, over a sustained period, before they trade real money.

 In this section we will look at what trading charts look like and how traders use them to predict price movement.

 Trading charts are an essential tool in the traders arsenal.
 In order for a trader to be able to perform technical analysis they will need to view historical (and live) data.
 Trading charts allow a trader to view price action over any given period of time and will relay live information about movement.
 This information allows a trader to identify “good trades” based on their strategy, as they arise.

 Line charts are the simplest form of trading chart, they show the movement of price but offer far less information than other charts.
 A line chart has 2 data points, time and price.
 A line chart displays only the closing price at a given period of time.

 Some traders may find line charts useful when looking at long term trends.
-Beginner traders may choose line charts as a starting point for charting due to simplicity.
-But most traders look to other chart types that offer more Information.
+Line charts might suit trading for beginners due to simplicity.
+But most traders look to other chart types that offer more information.

 Each bar in the chart is a vertical line along with shorter horizontal lines.
 The vertical line indicates both the low and the high for the given period of time.
 The horizontal lines represent where price opened and closed for that period of time.